 Learn more about ADA Title II on the ADA website.

 ADA Title III

-ADA Title III is a Regulation which prohibits discrimination on the basis of disability in the activities of places of public accommodations (business' that are generally open to the public and that fall into one of 12 categories listed by the ADA), and requires newly constructed or altered places of public accommodation - as well as commercial facilities (privately owned, nonresidential facilities such as factories, warehouses, or office buildings) - to comply with the ADA Standards.
+ADA Title III is a Regulation that prohibits discrimination on the basis of disability in the activities of places of public accommodations (businesses that are generally open to the public and that fall into one of 12 categories listed by the ADA) and requires newly constructed or altered places of public accommodation - as well as commercial facilities (privately owned, nonresidential facilities such as factories, warehouses, or office buildings) - to comply with the ADA Standards.
 Today, these places of public accommodation include the Internet.

 Learn more about ADA Title III on the ADA website.

 The Rehabilitation Act of 1973 is an anti-discrimination law that requires federally funded programs to provide certain accommodations to people with disabilities.
 Because public schools receive substantial federal financial assistance, they are required to follow this law and comply with Section 504 and 508 standards.

 Section 504 of the 1973 Rehabilitation Act was the first disability civil rights law to be enacted in the United States.
 It prohibits discrimination against people with disabilities in programs that receive federal financial assistance and set the stage for the enactment of the Americans with Disabilities Act.
 Section 504 protects children and adults with disabilities from exclusion, and unequal treatment in schools, jobs, and the community.